What to do, see and taste in Siena

 8. Spa baths

-Among the many things to do in Siena, don’t forget to take your time to relax!
-Only half hour from the city lie many thermal springs, the ideal place to regenerate yourself.
+Among the many things to do in Siena, don’t forget to take your time to relax! only 30 minutes from the city there are … the ideal places to regenerate yourself.
 So, if you are looking for some relax, Terme di Rapolano or Terme di Petriolo are the right tips for you.

 9. Wine tasting